The Austin Barbecue Belt: The Soul of American Barbecue

 (24) Salt Lick

 18001 FM 1826, Driftwood, TX 78619, 512-858-4959 and toll-free 888-725-8542, Monday through Sunday 11:00 a.m. to 10 p.m.
 There is also a storefront at the Austin airport.
 The Salt Lick in Driftwood might could be the daggum biggest little barbecue house in Texas, with 800 seats.
 And a conference center in a mansion.
 And a pavilion.
 There's a vineyard planted and a winery in the works on their 600 acres.
 And a general store.
 And a B&B. And maybe some homes someday.
-This is the original pit, built outdoors in 1967 by founder Thurman Roberts.
+Below is the original pit, built outdoors in 1967 by founder Thurman Roberts.
 Since then it has been enclosed and is used as a warming and finishing pit for meat that has been cooked in large automated pits in other parts of the operation.
 It is quite an impressive sight as you walk in the door.
 To many people from out of state it is the best barbecue in Texas and they love the unusual oil, vinegar, mustard, and Worcestershire sauce based BBQ sauce.
 Locals think of it as a tourist destination.
 To me, it is fun and photogenic.
 Click here for my slideshow of the Salt Lick.
 Click here to visit the Salt Lick website and order some of their popular sauce.

 Here are some of the other notable pitstops that I was unable to photograph: